IBM/SalesEnablement-COS-L3/docs/Part 8/02 Manage regulated content with COS CLIs.md

 wget https://raw.githubusercontent.com/IBM/SalesEnablement-COS-L3/main/docs/includes/downloadImageFiles.bash
 ```

-5. Execute the script to download the images files.
+5. Execute the script to download the images files, and when prompted, enter a unique prefix to use in the file names (e.g. arj123).

 ```
 bash ./downloadImageFiles.bash
 ```

-6. When prompted, enter a unique prefix to use in the file names (e.g. arj123).
-7. Verify the files now exist in the IBM Cloud Shell environment.
+6. Verify the files now exist in the IBM Cloud Shell environment.

 ```
 ls *.jpg